Unsure about donating organs for transplant? Don't let misinformation keep you from saving lives.

 Myth: I'm too old to donate.
 Nobody would want my organs.

 Fact: There's no defined cutoff age for donating organs.
 The decision to use your organs is based on strict medical criteria, not age.
-Don't disqualify yourself prematurely.
-Let the doctors decide at your time of death whether your organs and tissues are suitable for transplantation.
+Don't prematurely disqualify yourself.
+Let the doctors decide at the time of your death whether your organs and tissues are suitable for transplantation.

 Myth: I'm not in the best of health.
 Nobody would want my organs or tissues.

 Fact: Very few medical conditions automatically disqualify you from donating organs.
 The decision to use an organ is based on strict medical criteria.
 It may turn out that certain organs are not suitable for transplantation, but other organs and tissues may be fine.
-Don't disqualify yourself prematurely.
+Don't prematurely disqualify yourself.
 Only medical professionals at the time of your death can determine whether your organs are suitable for transplantation.